 This type of burn makes the skin turn red and blotchy.
 The skin may also be dry or moist, become swollen and blistered, and it may be very painful or painless (second-degree burn).
 Full thickness burns are where all three layers of skin (the epidermis, dermis and subcutis) are damaged.
-In this type of burn, the skin is often burnt away and the tissue underneath may appear pale or blackened.
+In this type of burn, the skin is often burnt away, and the tissue underneath may appear pale or blackened.
 The remaining skin will be dry and white, brown or black with no blisters.
 The texture of the skin may also be leathery or waxy (third-degree burn).
-A fourth-degree burn additionally involves injury to deeper tissues, such as muscle or bone.
+A fourth degree burn additionally involves injury to deeper tissues, such as muscle or bone.

-Current treatment depends on the severity of the burn.
+Current treatment for burns depends on the severity of the burn.
 Superficial burns may be managed with little more than simple pain relievers, while major burns may require prolonged treatment in specialized burn centers.
 Cooling with tap water may help relieve pain and decrease damage; however, prolonged exposure may result in low body temperature.
 Partial-thickness burns may require cleaning with soap and water, followed by dressings.
 It is not clear how to manage blisters, but it is probably reasonable to leave them intact.
 Full-thickness burns usually require surgical treatments, such as skin grafting.
-Extensive burns often require large amounts of intravenous fluids because the subsequent inflammatory response will result in significant capillary fluid leakage and oedema.
+Extensive burns often require large amounts of intravenous fluids because the subsequent inflammatory response will result in significant capillary fluid leakage and edema.
 The most common complications of burns are related to infection.

-While large burns can be fatal, modern treatments developed since 1960 have significantly improved the outcomes, especially in children and young adults .
+While large burns can be fatal, modern treatments developed since 1960 have significantly improved the outcomes, especially in children and young adults (8).
 Every year, around 13,000 people are admitted to hospital for burns and scalds in UK.
 Many thousands more go to hospital accident and emergency (A&E) departments.
-Globally, about 11 million people seek medical treatment, and 300,000 die from burns each year .
-In the United States, approximately 4% of those admitted to a burn center die from their injuries .
+Globally, about 11 million people seek medical treatment, and 300,000 die from burns each year (9).
+In the United States, approximately 4% of those admitted to a burn center die from their injuries (10).
 The long-term outcome is primarily related to the size of burn and the age of the person affected.

-UK: +44 (0) 20 3097 1979
+UK: +44 (0) 161 532 8751

 Carocell Bio, Inc.

 Carocell Bio Ltd.